Cabins in Texas

 The climate varies wildly across the state’s 268,596 square miles.
-But broadly speaking, spring and fall remain the best times for pleasant weather.
+But broadly speaking, spring and fall remain the best times for pleasant weather, especially if you’re staying in a mountain cabin.
 Fall has the advantage of avoiding the peak festival crowds who flock to the state’s southern half, especially South Padre Island.
 March comes in like a lion with Austin’s SXSW, which celebrates the convergence of the film, music, and tech industries.
 April typically draws 3.5 million people to Fiesta San Antonio, an 11-day heritage bash that includes the Battle of Flowers parade.
 Texas doubles down on Juneteenth across the state.
 Autumn brings the State Fair to a Dallas park that’s a National Historic Landmark, as well as the Texas Renaissance Festival to Houston.
 Then the Austin City Limits music festival draws big-name acts for two weeks in October.

 What are the top things to do in Texas?

 A natural spring pockets the Hill Country chaparral, creating an emerald grotto fringed by maidenhair ferns, 30 miles west of Austin.
 But it’s more than just a pretty swimming hole with waterfalls (depending on the season).
 The preserve protects the fragile canyon and animals like the endangered golden-cheeked warbler that rely on it.